vsdgg/vsdgg/README.md

-- 👋 Hi, I’m @vsdgg
+- 👋 Hi, I’m @vsdgg, a Systems Analyst working on PDM projects for large-scale industrial businesses.
-- 👀 I’m interested in Machine Learning, Big Data and AI
+- 👀 I’ve always been interested in Machine Learning, Big Data and AI - so those are always fun for pet projects
-- 🌱 I’m currently learning how to model ML models and how to work on data in Python
+- 🌱 I’m currently learning backend development in the off time
 - 💞️ I’m looking to collaborate on *placeholder* wink
-- 📫 How to reach me *placeholder* wink
+- 📫 How to reach me: *placeholder* wink

 <!---
 vsdgg/vsdgg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.